therealchisco/therealchisco.github.io-old/about.md

 You want to be:

-- open but private
+- open yet private

-- likeable but professional
+- likeable yet professional

-- confident but humble
+- confident yet humble

-And unlike dating apps, leaving it blank, filling it with some "witty" oneliner you found online or with a series of seemingly redundant emojis is not really an option.
+And unlike dating apps neither leaving it blank nor filling it with emojis or some clever oneliner seems appropiate.

+> Here's what I can tell you about Chisco.org